 If you are a new Samsung Galaxy Watch user, here are the steps that help you check if an update is available for your Galaxy watch and how you can install the latest update.

 - Swipe up from the bottom of the watch screen to open the apps menu.

-- If there is an update available, there will be an option to download it, or else it will show that your watch is up to date.
+- If an update is available, there is an option to download it, or else it shows that your watch is up to date.

-- Tap ‘download’, and the update will start downloading.
+- Tap Download and the update starts downloading.
 It may take a while, depending on how big the update is.

-- Your watch will turn itself off and on, and you may have to tap download again.
+- Your watch turns itself off and on, and you may have to tap download again.

-Please check out the updates if you have the Samsung Galaxy Watch 5 or the Watch 5 pro version.
-It appears that the new Samsung Galaxy watch 5 is getting regular software updates.
+Please check out the updates if you have the Samsung Galaxy Watch 5 or the Watch 5 Pro version.
+It appears that the Samsung Galaxy Watch 4 is also getting regular software updates.